bdebut01/projects/ecosym/README.md

 `python main.py -g fs`

-![GIF of simulation graphic output](imgs/sample-graphic-output.gif)
+![GIF of simulation graphic output](imgs/sample-graphic-output.gif) *For instance, you'll notice at the bottom right a manatee is eaten by a shark.
+Signified by a blue marker vanishing after a collision with a red marker.*

 Once you have launched the simulation, you must answer some questions about the specific simulation parameters you would like to use.
 The program will prompt